Image source: Amazon

 RockJam 61-Key

-- The RockJam 561 keyboard piano super kit includes a digital keyboard with 61 full-size keys giving you that traditional...
+• The RockJam 561 keyboard piano super kit includes a digital keyboard with 61 full-size keys.

-- This RockJam 561 piano keyboard features an LCD display panel that both displays and engages the 100 rhythms, 50 tones,...
+• This RockJam 561 piano keyboard features an LCD display panel that both displays and engages the 100 rhythms and 50 tones.

 This keyboard package is available for between $130 and $200 depending on where you purchase it.